Capture Trust

 What is a liveness check and why it matters in facial biometrics

 Facial and finger biometrics are transforming how we unlock phones, open bank accounts, and verify identities online.
 Yet, as these systems expand, so do attempts to deceive them.
 The most effective defense against fake faces, photos, or deepfakes is a liveness check – the invisible step that confirms a real person is standing in front of the camera.
-What is a liveness check?
-A liveness check (also called liveness detection) is a process that ensures the biometric solution interacts with a living human being, not a static image, mask, or video replay.
-In other words, it tells the difference between “a
+Banco Popular Dominicano Success Case Learn how Identy.io strengthened mobile security in the banking sector with advanced fingerprint biometrics and seamless user experience.
+Download the case study What is a liveness check?
+A liveness check (also called liveness detection) is a process that

 Border controls and airports